 A call for proposals will be announced shortly.

-Prof Ruth Byrne's new book on cognition & decision making has just been published.
+Prof Ruth Byrne's new book on Thinking, Reasoning & Decision Making in Autism has just been published.

 Professor Mani Ramaswami represented a TCIN team that secured one of the awards for its Ultra Low Noise Digital 3T MRI project.